Longest prefix match selects the route

 routes = [ ("0.0.0.0/0", "10.0.0.1"), ("192.168.0.0/16", "10.0.0.2"), ("192.168.10.0/24", "10.0.0.3"), ("192.168.10.48/29", "10.0.0.4"),]

-for dst in ["192.168.10.50", "192.168.10.1", "8.8.8.8"]: print(f"{dst:20s} next hop: {longest_prefix_match(dst, routes)}")192.168.10.50 next hop: 10.0.0.4 (/29 safety subnet wins)192.168.10.1 next hop: 10.0.0.3 (/24 Cell 1)8.8.8.8 next hop: 10.0.0.1 (/0 default)If the function returns the wrong next hop for a destination, your routing table has a more specific route that is overriding the one you intended.
+for dst in ["192.168.10.50", "192.168.10.1", "8.8.8.8"]: print(f"{dst:20s} next hop: {longest_prefix_match(dst, routes)}")192.168.10.50 next hop: 10.0.0.4 (/29 safety subnet wins)192.168.10.1 next hop: 10.0.0.3 (/24 Cell 1)8.8.8.8 next hop: 10.0.0.1 (/0 default)If the function returns the incorrect next hop for a destination, the routing table has a more specific route overriding the intended route.
 Add or remove routes to get the correct result.

-Longest prefix match always wins
+Longest prefix match selects the route

 A /29 route beats a /24 which beats a /0.
 The most specific route wins regardless of the order routes were added.